Bucaramanga, Colombia

 We asked people if there is a lot of crime.
 They answered:

 "Like many cities, Bucaramanga experiences its share of crime.
 The city has issues with both petty and more serious crimes.
 Street crimes such as pickpocketing, bag snatching, and theft are common, particularly in crowded areas and on public transportation.
 In addition to these petty crimes, Bucaramanga also faces more serious crimes such as drug trafficking, robbery, and occasionally, violent crimes.
 Organized crime groups are present in the city, contributing to the crime rate.
 However, it's important to note that the local government and police force are actively working to reduce crime and improve safety.
 They have implemented various measures, such as increased police presence in high-crime areas and initiatives to tackle drug trafficking.
 Despite the crime issues, many parts of Bucaramanga are considered safe and the city is generally safe for tourists, especially in areas where tourists frequent.
-As always, it's important for residents and visitors to stay vigilant, be aware of their surroundings, and take precautions to protect themselves and their belongings," wrote one member in Bucaramanga.
+As always, it's important for residents and visitors to stay vigilant, be aware of their surroundings, and take precautions to protect themselves and their belongings," said one expat in Bucaramanga.

 Is there a lot of diversity?
 Are people in Bucaramanga accepting of differences?

 "Bucaramanga, is a city with a moderate level of diversity.
 It is primarily populated by Colombians of mestizo descent, but there are also communities of Afro-Colombians, indigenous people, and a small number of immigrants from other countries.
 The city is known for its warm and welcoming atmosphere, and locals are generally accepting of differences.
 However, like any city, attitudes can vary among individuals.
 Bucaramanga is a city that values its cultural heritage, and this is reflected in its festivals, cuisine, and local traditions.
-It is a city that is growing and evolving, and with this growth comes an increasing openness to diversity and difference," remarked one expat living in Bucaramanga, Colombia.
+It is a city that is growing and evolving, and with this growth comes an increasing openness to diversity and difference," explained one expat living in Bucaramanga, Colombia.

 What are the schools in Bucaramanga like?